US demands Syria ceasefire but Turkey defiant

 Ankara says Syria's main Kurdish force, the People's Protection Units (YPG), is a "terrorist" offshoot of the outlawed Kurdistan Workers' Party (PKK), which has waged a bloody insurgency inside Turkey since 1984.
 Moscow has stepped into the void left by the US withdrawal, deploying patrols to prevent clashes between Syrian and Turkish forces.

-The Kremlin and the Turkish presidency said Erdogan would meet his Russian counterpart Vladimir Putin next week, as both sides seek to prevent a war between Turkey and Syria.
+The Kremlin and the Turkish presidency said Erdogan would meet his Russian counterpart Vladimir Putin Tuesday in the Russian Black Sea resort of Sochi as both sides seek to prevent a war between Turkey and Syria.
 The Turkish government can count on widespread support for its operation at home, where a decades-long bloody insurgency by Kurdish militants has killed tens of thousands of people.

 The UN Security Council warned in a unanimously adopted statement of a risk of "dispersion" of jihadist prisoners, but stopped short of calling for an end to Turkey's offensive.
 The Kurdish-led Syrian Democratic Forces said Wednesday they were "freezing" operations against IS.